stephtelolahy/Swift4Demo/readme.md

 ### Functions + tuple
 You can use a tuple type as the return type for a function to return multiple values as part of one compound return value.

-- Example: split meetings in groups (today, this week, later)
+- Example: split meetings in groups (earlier, this week, later)

 ### Protocols + default implementation + constraints
 A protocol defines a suite of behavior that can be adopted by class, struct or enumeration